Quantum Spacetime Phenomenology: Introduction and Preliminaries

+So while those not preparing for a change of paradigm look for theories of everything, we are looking for theories of very few things, like Planck, Einstein, Bohr, de Broglie and other great contributors to the ultimate advent of quantum mechanics.
+Let me here add that even when exploiting a successful theory paradigm often the next level of exploitation still requires us taking some clumsy steps based on theories of few things.
+Consider for example Fermi's description of weak interactions in terms of four-fermion-vertex processes.
+Fermi's theory can be applied to a limited class of phenomena and only in a relatively narrow regime, and it is even a theory that is not satisfactory from the perspective of internal logical consistency.
+Yet Fermi's theory was an important and necessary step toward richer and more satisfactory descriptions of weak interactions.

-The fact that the formalisms being considered as solutions for the quantum-gravity problem (think for example of String Theory and Loop Quantum Gravity) are so complex that very little is understood of their truly physical implications has of course profound implications for the development of quantum-gravity phenomenology (and in turn of course affects the structure of this review).
-One typically does not compare with experimental data the predictions of some given quantum-gravity theory, but rather compares to data the predictions of an associated ''test theory", a model that is inspired by some features we do understand (usually not more than qualitatively or semi-quantitatively) of the original theory but casts them within a simple framework that is well suited for comparison to experiments (but for which there is no actual guarantee of full equivalence to the original theory).
+The difference in methodologies is also connected with some practical considerations, connected with the fact that the formalisms presently being considered as solutions for the quantum-gravity problem are so complex that very little is understood of their truly physical implications.
+Some theories of few things can even be inspired by a given theory of everything: since it is {\it de facto} impossible to compare to data present full candidates for quantum gravity one ends up comparing to data the predictions of an associated ``test theory'', a model that is inspired by some features we do understand (usually not more than qualitatively or semi-quantitatively) of the original theory but casts them within a simple framework that is well suited for comparison to experiments (but for which there is no actual guarantee of full compatibility with the original theory).

-These test theories are needed to bridge the gap between the experimental data and our present understanding of the relevant formalisms.
-And their careful development is in itself an interesting challenge, since they should capture as much as possible the structure of the original theories and be of the widest possible applicability (test theories with enough structure to be applicable in the analysis of a large class of experimental contexts), but in adding structures to these test theories one should limit as much as possible the risk of assuming properties that could turn out not to be verified once we understand the original formalisms better.
+So in the eyes of some workers these test theories of few things are needed to bridge the gap between the experimental data and our present understanding of the relevant formalisms.
+In the eyes of others the test theories of few things are just attempts to bridge the gap between the experimental data available to us and our limited understanding the quantum-gravity problem.